 It supports various business functions such as finance, procurement, project management, and human resources.
 The suite is highly customizable and scalable, catering to the specific needs of different industries.

-Oracle’s robust analytics and reporting capabilities provide insights to drive business decisions.
+Oracle's robust analytics and reporting provide insights for business decisions, while Oracle CDC captures data changes in real-time, making it immediately available for applications.
 Its integration with other Oracle solutions and third-party applications enhances its utility across different business processes.

 Example 3: Microsoft Dynamics 365